TagnumElite/ProjectE-Integration/README.md

-# ProjectE-Integration
+# ProjectE-Integration (PEI)

-This mod will be the bridge between ProjectE and all ~~my~~ your favourite mods!
+This mod will be the bridge between [ProjectE][PE] and all ~~my~~ your favourite mods!

-PEI will be adding ProjectE conversion mapping support to these mods crafting mechanics.
+PEI will be adding [ProjectE][PE] conversion mapping support to these mods crafting mechanics.
-This means you will not have to manually set EMC for these mods recipes, instead, this mod will tell ProjectE about these recipes and what they mean.
-This means you can use ProjectE built-in commands to setEMC and reloadEMC on the fly without having to worry about having to manually set the EMC for all items affected.
+This means you will not have to manually set EMC for these mods recipes, instead, this mod will tell [ProjectE][PE] about these recipes and what they mean.
+This means you can use [ProjectE][PE] built-in commands to setEMC and reloadEMC on the fly without having to worry about having to manually set the EMC for all items affected.

 PEI will later on also be adding EMC to the mods Items that don't have emc assigned to it.

 ## Mod Support:
 Mod Support is split into separate plugin categories:

 ### Crafting: